Roselle Park, New Jersey: Local government

-The Borough of Roselle Park is governed under the Borough form of New Jersey municipal government, which is used in 218 municipalities (of the 564) statewide, making it the most common form of government in New Jersey.
-The governing body is comprised of the Mayor and the Borough Council, with all positions elected on a partisan basis as part of the November general election.
-The Mayor is elected directly by the voters to a four-year term of office.
-The Borough Council is comprised of six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year in a three-year cycle.
+The Borough of Roselle Park is governed under the borough form of New Jersey municipal government, which is used in 218 municipalities (of the 564) statewide, making it the most common form of government in New Jersey.
+The governing body is comprised of the mayor and the borough council, with all positions elected on a partisan basis as part of the November general election.
+The mayor is elected directly by the voters to a four-year term of office.
+The borough council includes six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year in a three-year cycle.
 Roselle Park is divided into five election districts, referred to as wards.
 One councilperson is elected from each ward, and one councilperson is elected from the borough at-large, with two council seats up for election each year for three-year terms of office.
 Roselle Park is one of only two boroughs statewide that use wards (the other is Roselle).
 The borough form of government used by Roselle Park is a "weak mayor / strong council" government in which council members act as the legislative body with the mayor presiding at meetings and voting only in the event of a tie.
 The mayor can veto ordinances subject to an override by a two-thirds majority vote of the council.
 The mayor makes committee and liaison assignments for council members, and most appointments are made by the mayor with the advice and consent of the council.

-As of 2024, the mayor of Roselle Park is Democrat Joseph Signorello III, whose term of office ends December 31, 2022.
-Members of the Borough Council are Council President Joseph Petrosky (Ward 2; D, 2024), Jodi P. Bellomo (Ward 3; R, 2022; elected to serve an unexpired term), Michael Connelly (Ward 4; D, 2022), Gregory Johnson (Ward 1; D, 2023), Jay Robaina (Ward 5; D, 2024) and Joseph Signorello Jr. (At-large; D, 2023).
+As of 2024, the mayor of Roselle Park is Democrat Joseph Signorello III, whose term of office ends December 31, 2026.
+Members of the Borough Council are Council President Joseph Petrosky (Ward 2; D, 2024), Rosanna Antonuccio-Lyons (Ward 3; D, 2025), Gregory Johnson (Ward 1; D, 2026), Khanjan Patel (Ward 4; R, 2025), Jay Robaina (Ward 5; D, 2024) and Joseph Signorello Jr. (At-large; D, 2026).